Return to Other Games

 Example: Zzap is fighting a foe in a helicopter.
 The helicopter is DC 6 and the foe is DC 14, so he rolls against DC 14 to hit.
 If successful, the helicopter has Toughness 9 and the foe has Toughness 7, so the effective Toughness is 9 plus half of 7, or 12.

 (By a strict reading of the rules, a target behind a Toughness 1 barrier is immune to even a Damage 20 blast.
-This is a simple rule to get around that without requiring special extras.)
+This is a simple rule to get around that without requiring special extras.
+If you have Breakthrough, Multiattack, or Split, you can attack the barrier and then target separately instead of using this rule.)

 5. Evading Area Attacks.